Chrysler R platform: Background

-During this time, the R-body project commenced which consisted of an entirely new body shell, plus all new interiors,to which existing powertrain and drivetrain components were added.
+During this time, the R-body project commenced which consisted of an entirely new body shell, plus all new interiors, to which existing powertrain and drivetrain components were added.
 There was considerable dispute over the cars' final appearance.
 GM had not only made its downsized big cars smaller, but styled them to look less ponderous.
 However, in the end, it was decided to retain a heavier "big car" look on the R-bodies with blocky, imposing lines.
 A variety of engineering measures were employed to reduce weight, improve reliability, and modernize components.
-Big-block engines had already vanished, which left the 225-cid Slant Six, 318 cid V8, and 360 cid V8 (unavailable after 1979 in California, and all markets after March of 1980.
+Big-block engines had already vanished, which left the 225-cid Slant Six, 318 cid V8, and 360 cid V8 (unavailable after 1979 in California, and all markets after March 1980.
 These were mated to the 3-speed Torqueflite automatic transmission.
 This done, Chrysler retired the B-body Dodge Monaco and Plymouth Fury along with the C-body Chrysler Newport and New Yorker at the close of the 1978 model year.

 However, the company was still facing a dire financial situation (which wasn't helped in any of its parts by the R-body sales disaster) and it was obvious that new blood was needed, especially as President Carter had written off Chrysler's management as incompetent and made it clear that no federal bailout would happen so long as the status quo were maintained.
 Thus, Lee Iacocca was hired as company president in July 1978 three months after his expulsion from Ford.
 John Ricardo held onto his position as chairman for another year, but his presence merely stood in the way of the hoped-for federal bailout, thus he summarily resigned in early 1979 with Iacocca assuming his position.
 By the summer of 1980 Chrysler Corporation through ardent negotiations with Congress secured a $1.5 billion loan guarantee, which allowed the company to put into production the K-Car line and intensify development of the Minivan line of vehicles.